You can view and manage your user account information and settings from your profile and settings pages.

 View your profile

 Your profile page contains basic information about your user account, including your name, profile photo, biographical information, and profile visibility.
-Your profile page also includes a list of groups you belong to, the number of items you own, and a gallery of your top shared items (based on relevance).
+Your profile page also includes a list of groups you belong to, the number of items you own, and, depending on your profile visibility, a customizable gallery of your shared items.

 Your organization has the option of hiding biographical information as part of its security settings.